What is the difference between an accountant and a bookkeeper?

 - Whether or not the company needs financial support

-Entrepreneur or business owner must have access to the aid of financial service providers such as accountants and bookkeepers during their early growth stages.
+Entrepreneurs or business owners must have access to the aid of financial service providers such as accountants and bookkeepers during their early growth stages.
 The proper decisions and plans are made when all the information is available, which is ultimately cost and time-efficient.
 A small or medium enterprise need not spend time poring over financial statements when they can be focusing on the business.

 The bottom line may also come down to the available money for expenditure.
 Some small entrepreneurs do their bookkeeping and will only require an accountant when tax accounting or intricate financial processes require the expertise of a tax accountant or CPA.